-Sean is the leader of Hanson Bridgett's Land Use Practice Group, and has specialized in land use and environmental law for more than a dozen years.
-He is a former newspaper reporter and investigator for the State of Texas, and combines skillsets from across disciplines to find creative legal solutions for his clients.
-In concert with his team, he counsels landowners, developers, and public agencies on all aspects of environmental and land use matters.
-Having experience in both land use entitlement and litigation, he is forward-thinking in designing strategies for the permitting and environmental review of development projects, and engineers approaches to maximize efficiency and defensibility while minimizing costs and delays.
+As the leader of the firm's Land Use Practice Group, Sean has specialized in land use and environmental law for more than a dozen years.
+He is a former newspaper reporter and investigator for the state of Texas, and combines skill sets from across disciplines to counsel landowners, developers, and public agencies on all aspects of environmental and land use matters.
+Having experience in both land use entitlement and litigation, he designs permitting and environmental review strategies for development projects that maximize efficiency and defensibility, while minimizing costs and delays.
 He also regularly appears at administrative hearings throughout California, and adopts communication strategies that address not only legalities, but common-sense considerations.

-Prior to joining Hanson Bridgett, Sean was a shareholder at Miller Starr Regalia, where he helped write and edit sections of land use practice guides including Miller & Starr, California Real Estate 4th, a 12-volume treatise on California real estate law.
-He began his legal career in the environmental and land use practice at an international law firm where he edited and wrote sections of other land use treatises and practice guides used across the state.
+Prior to joining us, Sean was a shareholder at Miller Starr Regalia, where he helped write and edit sections of land use practice guides, including Miller & Starr, California Real Estate 4th, a 12-volume treatise on California real estate law.
+He began his legal career in the environmental and land use practice at an international law firm, where he edited and wrote sections of other land use treatises and practice guides used across the state.
 As a journalist, Sean was a crime and investigative reporter in the Texas borderlands.
 His articles have appeared in publications that include The Wall Street Journal, the Dallas Morning News, and the Houston Chronicle, and have merited awards from the Associated Press and Bloomberg News.
-As an investigator in the State of Texas, Sean looked into allegations of judicial misconduct for the State Commission on Judicial Conduct.
+As an investigator in Texas, he looked into allegations of judicial misconduct for the State Commission on Judicial Conduct.

 Areas of Focus